atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

     alt="Zenoh TypeScript header"
     width="20%" >}}

-A largely requested set of language bindings is on its way!
+Many of you have asked for the ability to run Zenoh in your browser… Well, that’s coming up!

-The focus for the Typescript bindings right now will be getting the core set of Zenoh features working in the browser, with Node support becoming a priority once enough features are stable in the browser.
+We have a Typescript API providing the core set of Zenoh features working in the browser, with Node.js support becoming a priority once enough features are stable in the browser.

 For now we can offer only a taste of the API that will be presented to developers, but keep in mind this is still in the experimental stage and changes are likely to happen as we continue to develop the bindings.